 User’s profile showed basic information like name, location, followers/following and also activation of the chatting function as one of the basics.
 The preview of the item card included the photo, main description with the category color code, the price and ability to add it to favorites right from the preview.

 All UI solutions obtained via numerous discussions and iterations turned around the high level of usability and efficiency which should be supported with all the visual elements available on the screen.

 In the previous case study, we have mentioned the Saily brand mascot which is a funny little ghost having its own legend.
 Logo created for the brand by Tubik Studio designer Arthur Avakyan was just the start of branding process which continued with the next step of branding in UI design.

 The mascot as well as the other funny and user-friendly characters were used in numerous funny illustrations which presenting a sort of entertaining element at the same time became the tool of informing the user about the issues or problems demanding attention.

 Also, the team of UI designer Tamara, illustrator Arthur and motion designer Kirill created several animations which livened up the screens, supported general cool style and at the same time had the functions of informing the user about the state of processes such as pull-to-refresh animations or loaders.

 Search Screen Animation

-So, Saily App project became a great and bright challenge for designers to make a trendy, funny and attractive but highly efficient and informative application with user interface aimed at wide and diverse target audience and having strong element of socialization.
+So, Saily App project became a great and bright challenge for designers to make a trendy, funny and attractive but highly efficient and informative application with user interface aimed at the wide and diverse target audience and having a strong element of socialization.

 Welcome to read a case study on Saily Logo Design